-When you walk along the trails at Kaweah Oaks Preserve, you can easily imagine how this area looked before it was settled 100 years ago.
-More than 300 plant and animal species live, feed or reproduce at the nature preserve, including gray fox, great horned owl, Nuttall's woodpecker, wild grapevines, willow thickets and majestic valley oaks.
+When you walk along the trails at Kaweah Oaks Preserve, you can imagine how this area looked before it was settled 100 years ago.
+Over 300 plant and animal species live, feed, or reproduce at the nature preserve, including the bobcat, great horned owl, Nuttall's woodpecker, wild grapevine, willow, and majestic valley oak.

-In 1983, concerned local citizens who realized the importance of this land partnered with The Nature Conservancy which purchased it for protection.
-The Nature Conservancy transferred the preserve title to a local conservation organization, the Four Creeks Land Trust, which merged with two other land trusts to form Sequoia Riverlands Trust's predecessor, Sierra Los Tulare Land Trust, in 2000.
-SRT manages Kaweah Oaks Preserve for research, livestock grazing, environmental education and public enjoyment.
+In 1983, concerned local citizens realized the importance of this land and partnered with The Nature Conservancy, who ultimately purchased it for protection.
+The Nature Conservancy transferred the preserve title to a local conservation organization, the Four Creeks Land Trust.
+This land trust merged with two other local land trusts to form Sequoia Riverlands Trust's predecessor, Sierra Los Tulare Land Trust, in 2000.
+SRT manages Kaweah Oaks Preserve for research, livestock grazing, environmental education, and public enjoyment.

 Kaweah Oaks Preserve is open to the public year round, sunrise to sunset.
-Dogs are welcome on a leash and owners must pick up and take away waste.
+Dogs are welcome on a leash and owners must pick up and discard waste.
 Amenities include parking, picnic tables, trail guides and restrooms.
 There are several trails, each less than one mile in length.

-SRT's nature preserves protect the area for the plants and animals that live there and for future generations, while allowing for traditional agricultural uses of the land.
+SRT's nature preserves protect habitat for native species and for future generations, while also allowing for agricultural use of the land.
 Please tread lightly and be respectful of grazing cattle.
-Remember to bring drinking water and sun protection, wear comfortable shoes and watch for natural hazards, including rattlesnakes and ticks.
-SRT prohibits the following on its nature preserves: firearms, audible music equipment, bicycles, fireworks, glitter, balloons, fishing, hunting, horses and other livestock, fires, and collecting plants, animals or wood without a permit.
+Remember to bring drinking water and sun protection, wear comfortable shoes, and watch for hazards such as rattlesnakes and ticks.
+SRT prohibits the following on its nature preserves: firearms, audible music equipment, bicycles, fireworks, glitter, balloons, fishing, hunting, horses and other livestock, fires, and collecting plants, animals, and wood without a permit.

-Sequoia Riverlands Trust is a nonprofit organization whose mission to keep our preserves open for the public.
+Sequoia Riverlands Trust is a nonprofit organization whose priority is to keep our preserves open to the public.
 There is no fee to visit our preserves, but visitor donations help us maintain these spaces for generations to come.

 Donations can be left in the onsite secure donation box.